pranshugaba/hugo-website/content/uses/index.md

 ## Desktop

-- Arch Linux
-- XMonad
-- awesome wm
+I am running Arch Linux with XMonad on my ThinkPad P1.
+I occasionally use GNOME as well.

 ## Editor